 After winning seven Stanley Cups prior to 1955, the Habs rattled off five consecutive titles to close out the decades before picking up four more in the 1960s, and six more in the 1970s.
 Winning once in the 80s and once in the 90s, the Canadiens are truly NHL royalty.

 The most famous Canadien in team history is Maurice “Rocket” Richard.
 This talented winger played his entire career in Montreal (18 seasons) amassing 966 points in 978 regular season games.
 He was the first in NHL history to record 50 goals in 50 games and the first to reach 500 goals.
 He was elected to 13 NHL All Star Games and hoisted the Cup eight times for the Canadiens.
 His younger brother, Henri Richard, also became a Canadiens legend, winning 11 Cups with the team.

-Montreal is currently in the midst of their longest Cup drought, going on 25 years.
+Montreal is currently in the midst of their longest Cup drought, dating back to 1993.
 Head Coach Claude Julien is determined to end this streak and bring the Cup back to Montreal.

 Featuring some of the greatest players in NHL history, including Maurice Richard, Jean Beliveau, Doug Harvey, Jacques Plante, Larry Robinson, Guy Lafleur, Howie Morenz, Frank Mahovlich, Ken Dryden, Henri Richard, Patrick Roy, and dozens more, the Canadiens have a rich tradition of excellent play.
 Additional information regarding the history of this great club can be found by clicking here.